Why Food Safety Will Continue Defining the Food Industry Through the 2020s

 From the direct financial costs to damaged consumer trust, the negative repercussions of a food safety recall can take years for brands to recover from.
 For smaller food companies, the long-term brand impact can be devastating.

 However, the human cost of inadequate food safety should never be overlooked.
 Each year, 420,000 people die from foodborne illnesses, with small children accounting for more than 40% of this figure.
-Beyond this immediate human cost, poor food safety has a cascading effect, leading to disease, malnutrition, and a strain on public health services that further inhibit economic and social advancement in developing countries.
+Beyond this immediate effect on consumers, poor food safety has cascading repercussions, leading to disease, malnutrition, and a strain on public health services that further inhibit economic and social advancement in developing countries.

-As food safety governs how food companies currently conduct product development, manufacturing, and distribution tasks, it’s clear that it will continue defining the food industry in the years to come.
-However, ensuring that food safety remains a priority at your food company and throughout the food industry requires building food safety culture from the top down.
-This means training your leadership team and executives in relevant food safety initiatives, processes, and regulations — having food safety champions can have a trickle-down effect throughout your whole organization.
-Learn more about AIB International’s training programs here.
+As food safety governs how food and beverage companies currently conduct product development, manufacturing, and distribution tasks, it’s clear that it will continue defining the food industry in the years to come.
+However, ensuring that food safety remains a priority throughout your operation and the food industry requires building a food safety culture from the top down.
+This means training your leadership team and executives in relevant food safety initiatives, processes, and regulations; having food safety champions can have a trickle-down effect throughout your organization.